 Software & Technology

 Edinburgh has a well-established yet exceptionally dynamic technology ecosystem.
 17,000 people in the city work in software development, with thousands more working in allied technological fields.
 Multiple blue chip international technology companies have a base in Edinburgh, including Microsoft, Apple, IBM, Fujitsu, Adobe, and Smartsheet.
 The Amazon Development Centre Scotland in Edinburgh is one of Amazon’s flagship research facilities.
-The city is also home to the technology operations of companies including Tesco Bank, Canon Medical, Deliveroo, TSB, RBS Group, Computershare, Lloyds Banking Group, and Deloitte.
+The city is also home to the technology operations of companies including Tesco Bank, Canon Medical, Deliveroo, TSB, Natwest Group, Computershare, Lloyds Banking Group, and Deloitte.

 Edinburgh is one of the UK's fastest-growing tech hubs, with access to an excellent talent pool of high-skilled people and university graduates.